weakish/docs-en/views/rest_api.md

 A 2xx status code indicates success, and a 4xx/5xx status code indicates an error is encountered.
 When an error is encountered, the response body is a JSON object with two fields: `code` and `error`, where `code` is the error code (integer) and `error` is a brief error message (string).
-The `code` may be identical to the http status code, but usually it is a customized error code more specific than the http status code.
+The `code` may be identical to the HTTP status code, but usually it is a customized error code more specific than the HTTP status code.
 For example, if you try to save an object with an invalid key name:

 ```json